cmorten/luath/README.md

 Luath (`/l̪ˠuə/` - Scottish Gaelic for _fast_) is a front-end development and build tool for Deno with:

-1. A [_WIP_] development server for serving your application via ESM with hot module replacement and support for a wide range of modern features.
+1. A development server for serving your application via ESM with hot module replacement and support for a wide range of modern features.
 1. A [_WIP_] build command for bundling your application code with [deno-rollup](https://github.com/cmorten/deno-rollup/).

 ## Features